asdfhamiltonian/glow-orb/README.md

 and sunlight duration for the present day.

-It also contains code for calculating the present time on a Wadokei, a disused timekeeping method that started use in Edo era Japan.
+It also contains code for calculating the present time on a Wadokei, a disused timekeeping method that began in Edo era Japan.
 This way of timekeeping basically divides day and night each into six equal hours, so the clock hand moves at a different speed during night and day.